-3. Reporting
+2. Reporting

-- a.
-If the Federal share of any Federal award may include more than \$500,000 over the period of performance, the post award reporting requirements, Award Term and Condition for Recipient Integrity and Performance Matters (2 CFR Part 200 Appendix XII), is applicable as follows: - i.
-Reporting of Matters Related to Recipient Integrity and Performance - a) General Reporting Requirement.
+If the Federal share of any Federal award may include more than \$500,000 over the period of performance, the post award reporting requirements, Award Term and Condition for Recipient Integrity and Performance Matters (2 CFR Part 200 Appendix XII), is applicable as follows:

+Reporting of Matters Related to Recipient Integrity and Performance

+General Reporting Requirement.
 If the total value of your currently active grants, cooperative agreements, and procurement contracts from all Federal awarding agencies exceeds \$10,000,000 for any period of time during the period of performance of this Federal award, then you as the recipient during that period of time must maintain the currency of information reported to the System for Award Management (SAM) that is made available in the designated integrity and performance system about civil, criminal, or administrative proceedings described in paragraph 2 of this award term and condition.
 This is a statutory requirement under 41 U.S.C.
 2313.
-All information posted in the designated integrity and performance system on or after April 15, 2011, except past performance reviews required for Federal procurement contracts, will be publicly available. - ii.
+All information posted in the designated integrity and performance system on or after April 15, 2011, except past performance reviews required for Federal procurement contracts, will be publicly available.

 Proceedings about Which You Must Report.
-Submit the information required about each proceeding that: - a) Is in connection with the award or performance of a grant, cooperative agreement, or procurement contract from the Federal Government; - b) Reached its final disposition during the most recent five-year period; and - c) Is one of the following: - 1) A criminal proceeding that resulted in a conviction, as defined in paragraph 5 of this award term and condition: - 2) A civil proceeding that resulted in a finding of fault and liability and payment of a monetary fine, penalty, reimbursement, restitution, or damages of \$5,000 or more;
+Submit the information required about each proceeding that:

+- i.
+Is in connection with the award or performance of a grant, cooperative agreement, or procurement contract from the Federal Government: - ii.
+Reached its final disposition during the most recent five-year period; and - iii.
+Is one of the following: - a) A criminal proceeding that resulted in a conviction, as defined in paragraph 5 of this award term and condition; - b) A civil proceeding that resulted in a finding of fault and liability and payment of a monetary fine, penalty, reimbursement, restitution, or damages of \$5,000 or more; - c) An administrative proceeding, as defined in paragraph 5. of this award term and condition, that resulted in a finding of fault and liability and your payment of either a monetary fine or penalty of \$5,000 or more or reimbursement, restitution, or damages in excess of \$100,000; or - d) Any other criminal, civil, or administrative proceeding if: - 1) It could have led to an outcome described in paragraph 2.c.
+(1), (2), or (3) of this award term and condition: - 2) It had a different disposition arrived at by consent or compromise with an acknowledgment of fault on your part; and - 3) The requirement in this award term and condition to disclose information about the proceeding does not conflict with applicable laws and regulations.